Entry requirements, skills and interests (clinical photography)

 You'll need a degree in photography to enter training.

 To qualify as a clinical photographer you’ll need a degree in photography and a postgraduate certificate in clinical photography.
 If you have a degree in photography, you can apply for a post as a trainee clinical photographer.
+Once in a trainee position with the NHS you can undertake a postgraduate course in clinical photography to become qualified.

 You'll need a variety of skills including: